-Course C1 Type of course Elective Name of lecturer Nnamdi Oguji, Ph.D.: Nnamdi.Oguji@KONE.com Credits (ECTS) 4 Contact hours per week 2 Learning outcomes of the course Subject-specific competencies Students learn the key tools and frameworks utilized by management consultants.
+Course C1 Type of course Elective Name of lecturer Nnamdi Oguji, Ph.D.: Nnamdi.Oguji@KONE.com Credits (ECTS) 4 Contact hours per week 2 Learning outcomes Subject-specific competencies of the course Students learn the key tools and frameworks utilized by management consultants.
 This includes strategy formulation frameworks, company performance analysis tools and process modelling approaches.
 The theoretical aspects of the course are reviewed in practical exercises and assignments.
 The course includes discussions of a number of case studies.
-In addition, a number of real client situations are reviewed and different approaches analysed.
+In addition a number of real client situations are reviewed and different approaches analysed.
 Professional, methodological competencies The students should be able to understand and internalize how the management consulting profession operates.
-The students should be able to understand and internalize how the management consulting profession operates.
-The students should be in the position to apply correct consulting frameworks and tools to specific client situations and business problems including formulatior of new strategies, restructuring and investment decisions.
+The students should be in the position to apply correct consulting frameworks and tools to specific client situations and business problems including formulation of new strategies, restructuring and investment decisions.
 They should also be able to perform process modelling engagements.
-As the result of the final project, they should exercise how to structure, prepare and deliver executive level client presentations.
+As the result of the final project they should exercise how to structure, prepare and deliver executive level client presentations.
 Students are enabled to understand the workings of the management consulting profession.
 Concepts thought in courses like strategic management and controlling are leveraged.
 They should be able to connect various tools and frameworks and personal competencies to client situations.
 Social skills, key competencies Students should be able to decide if the management consulting profession is of interest to them.
-They should have learned and absorbed some of the best practices of consultant-client interactions and exercised aspects of teamwork and presentation techniques.
+They should have learned and absorbed some of the best practices of consultant-client interactions and exercised aspects of teamwork and presention techniques.
 Personal competencies Students should be able to interact with clients, structure consulting engagements and perform key activities associated with the delivery of engagements.
-Course-specific contributions to AoL competency goals (CG • CG2 Introduced: Students are introduced to the intercultural perspective in management consulting.
-In managing consultant-client interface, tools on how to manage clients from diverse cultural
+Course-specific contributions to AoL competency goals (CG 2 - 6) CG 4 reinforced: Students gain reinforced competence in analysing and solving complex management problems by taking the perspective of a professional consultant.

-• CG 3 Introduced: students are introduced to ethical issues in management consulting, specifically the independence of the management consulting as well as Sarbanes-Oxley Act 2002 prohibiting multiple mandates for consulting firms. • CG 4 reinforced: Students gain reinforced competence in analysing and solving complex management problems by taking the perspective of a professional consultant. • CG5 assessed: Students reflect upon two methodological approaches to problem diagnosis in management consulting vis-à-vis top-down problem diagnosis (hypothesis driven problem diagnosis) and bottom-up problem diagnosis and are reflected in both formative and summative assessment. • CG 6 assessed: Students are introduced to digital strategies and digital business models and the frameworks management consulting use in solving clients' problems.
-Students' assessment is based on outcome of their consultancy work to real life case of a digital startup firm (Two-sided platform firm) seeking for growth.
-Content/ indicative 1.
-Business consulting: definition, industry and aspects syllabus 2.
-Key tools and frameworks 3.
-Aspects of workshops 4.
-Process modelling 5.
-Structuring engagements 6.
-Consultant-client communication and presentations Teaching and learning methodology Lecture, cases, group work Indicative reading list Initial reading: Kipping, M., & Clark, T. (2012).
+CG 6 introduced: Students are introduced to digital strategies in the management consulting industry and to how these impact the management consulting business model.
+Content/ indicative syllabus Business consulting: definition, industry and aspects Key tools and frameworks Aspects of workshops Process modelling Structuring engagements Consultant-client communication and presentations Teaching and learning methodology Lecture, cases, group work Indicative reading list Initial reading: Kipping, M., &amp; Clark, T. (2012).
 The Oxford Handbook of Management Consulting.
-Oxford University Press O'Mahoney, J., & Markham, C. (2010).
+Oxford University Press O'Mahoney, J., &amp; Markham, C. (2010).
 Management Consultancy, Oxford University Press